kodequell/crm-migration-example/README.md

 It is focused on reliable, repeatable data transfers and split into two Maven modules so migration logic can be reused independently from the runnable migration job.

-The migration-core module is a Spring Boot autoconfiguration library that provides domain models, mapping and transformation utilities, connector interfaces for source and destination systems.
+The crm-migration-base is a Spring Boot autoconfiguration library that provides domain models, mapping and transformation utilities, connector interfaces for source and destination systems.